Eversharp: History

-In October 1915, Keeran relocated operations in Chicago, then signing a contract with the "Wahl Adding Machine Company" of Chicago to manufacture Eversharp-branded pencils.
+In October 1915, Keeran relocated operations in Chicago, then signed a contract with the "Wahl Adding Machine Company" of Chicago to manufacture Eversharp-branded pencils.
 In mid-November 1915 Wahl took control of Eversharp in exchange for a capital infusion of $20,000.
 At the end of 1916, Eversharp was wholly absorbed by Wahl through an exchange of stock.
 Keeran retained a small stake in the combined firm and held the position of sales manager, but by the end of 1917 Keeran had been squeezed out of the company.

 The Eversharp pencil was a huge success.
 By 1921 over 12 million had been sold.
-The Eversharp allowed Wahl to become one of the leading manufacturers of both pencils and pens, its entry into the fountain pen business in 1917 also facilitated by Charles Keeran, through purchase of the Boston Fountain Pen Company.
-Somewhat confusingly, the Wahl Pen Company used the Wahl name for its pens and the Eversharp name for its pencils.
-At the end of the 1920s, however, the company renamed itself Wahl-Eversharp, and all products, pens and pencils alike, were marked accordingly.
-In 1941 the company renamed itself, this time as Eversharp.
+It allowed Wahl to become one of the leading manufacturers of pencils and eventually pens.
+Wahl's entry into the fountain pen business in 1917 was also facilitated by Charles Keeran, through purchase of the Boston Fountain Pen Company.
+Initially the "Wahl" brand name was used for pens and the "Eversharp" brand name for pencils, until at the end of the 1920s, the company renamed itself "Wahl-Eversharp", and all products, were branded accordingly.

+In 1941 the company renamed itself to "Eversharp".

 It remained a major player throughout the 1940s, but a series of missteps in its attempts to enter the then-new field of ballpoint pens hurt the company badly.
-In 1957 the Parker Pen Company acquired Wahl-Eversharp.
-The Eversharp name was used for a time, but within a few years the production of Eversharp pens and pencils had come to an end.
-However, accessories such as refills continued to be sold under the brand until 1999, when it was discontinued.
+In 1957 the Parker Pen Company acquired Eversharp.
+The Eversharp brand name continued to be used for a few years, but the production of Eversharp pens and pencils was stopped.

+Until 1999 the "Eversharp" brand name was still used for accessories such as refills, not only for legacy "Eversharp" products, but also suitable for products by many other companies.

-Beginning in 2004, Syd Saperstein in the United States and Emmanuel Caltagirone in Italy attempted to revive the Wahl-Eversharp brand, working independently at first, then joining efforts.
-In 2012, they acquired the rights to the original Wahl and Eversharp trademarks and revived the brand name as the new "Wahl-Eversharp Company", a wholly owned subsidiary of Pensbury Manor LLC, an Arizona corporation.
+Beginning in 2004, Syd Saperstein in the United States and Emmanuel Caltagirone in Italy attempted to revive the "Wahl-Eversharp" brand, working independently at first, then joining efforts.
+In 2012, they secured abandonments of the original "Wahl" and "Eversharp" trademarks and filed new trademarks for a new venture, reviving the brand name as the "Wahl-Eversharp Company", a wholly owned subsidiary of Pensbury Manor LLC, an Arizona corporation.

-Today the company produces modern fountain pens based on original patented designs of both Wahl and Eversharp.
+Today the company produces modern fountain pens based on original patented designs of Wahl and Eversharp.